 - Creating environment educational opportunities for the community.

-Ella Doud- I am a junior environmental studies and biology double major, and am working towards getting my teaching license.
-I studied abroad with the Environmental Studies in Australia and New Zealand program last spring.
-This past summer I stayed in New Zealand and worked on a few organic farms and did some independent travel.
+Ella Doud- My name is Ella, I am a senior Environmental Studies, Biology, Education major.
+I studied abroad with the Environmental Studies in Australia and New Zealand program spring 2018 and stayed in New Zealand the summer after to work on a few organic farms and did some independent travel.
 I am from Fort Collins, Colorado where my mom, my older brother, our two crazy dogs, my beloved cat, and peculiar chickens still live.
-In my free time, I like ballroom dancing, particularly swing.
-I also enjoy hiking and canoeing, both short day trips and longer excursions.
+I usually spend my summers in the Northwoods hiking, canoeing or kayaking.
+I’ve participated in, and have lead short day trips and longer excursions (ranging from 9-14 day trips).
+This summer I lead two kayaking trips up in Canada.
 I think nature is one of the neatest things there is and I am looking forward to sharing that with St. Olaf and Northfield!

-Henry Henson- I am a junior biology and environmental studies major from St. Paul, Minnesota.
+Henry Henson- I am a senior Biology and Environmental Studies major from St. Paul, Minnesota.
 As a child of two veterinarians, I grew up running around the vet hospital and developed an affinity for critters from a young age.
 When I wasn’t there, I spent my free time climbing trees and running through parks with my siblings.
 In addition, many of our vacations consisted of backpacking in various national parks or swimming and canoeing in the Great Lakes.
 My love for the nature deepened when, in high school, I attended Conserve School, an environmental boarding school in northern Wisconsin.
 Here I decided that biology and environmental science were the subjects that I wanted to study in college.
-Since then, I have worked for the City of Arden Hills Parks Department, Environment Minnesota, and most recently, CURI doing research on historic climate change.
-After arriving at St. Olaf I have enjoyed the natural lands in all four of its seasons.
+Since then, I have worked for the City of Arden Hills Parks Department, Environment Minnesota, and most recently, in Alaska doing research on melting permafrost.
+After arriving at St. Olaf I have enjoyed the Natural Lands in all four of its seasons.
 I love walks and running in the fall where I get to see the changing colors, Nordic skiing in the winter, tapping maple trees in the spring, and experiencing the glory of summer in Northfield.
 I am excited to work with the great natural lands team in order to share this wonderful place with others and help them connect with it as I have.

 Kathleen Shea with student naturalists Emma Cornwell, Roz Anderson, Kirsten Maier, and Andrew Kaul, Fall 2012.